 In life, we are always in motion.
 Our situations and circumstances can change in a moment, or the steady march of time can bring life changes over a more prolonged period of time.
-Because divorced ex-spouses and parents are not immune from the inevitability of experiencing change, it makes sense that the orders entered by an Illinois court concerning child custody, parenting time and child support are able to change as the life situations of the parties change.
+Because divorced ex-spouses and parents are not immune from the inevitability of experiencing change, it makes sense that the orders entered by an Illinois court concerning child custody, parenting time, and child support are able to change as the life situations of the parties change.

 Changing an existing child custody, parenting time, or child support order is not as simple as showing that your situation and circumstances have changed, however.
 Arami Law is here to help Illinois parties present the evidence and legal arguments necessary to obtain modification orders in their child custody and divorce cases.